mingmingwon/deploy-server-webpack-plugin/README.md

 # Introduction
 A plugin that deploys webpack bundles to server.
-It's useful when server ftp/sftp is forbidden or accessing server need pin + dynamic token.
+It's useful when server ftp/sftp is forbidden or accessing server need pin + dynamic token each time.

 # Install
 ```